-A rare, late 18th century, English Chinoiserie, blue and white, transfer printed, pearlware, accent lamp, or task light of baluster form.
+A late 18th century, English Chinoiserie, blue and white, transfer printed, pearlware, antique accent lamp or task light of baluster form.
 The lamp with an early mid blue Chinoiserie print known as "Chinese Temple".

 This pearlware lamp base has been professionally restored with the museum type restoration clearly seen, however blue and white transfer printed pearlware shapes of this type are rare and a previous collector/enthusiast has undertaken this restoration project.

 Printed pottery was invented in England during the last quarter of the 18th century at a period when the Staffordshire potters could see their market share was being lost to imported Chinese blue and white porcelain.
-It was these conditions that provided the stimulus and drive for competition from the ever resourceful Staffordshire potters.
+These conditions provided the stimulus and drive for competition from the ever resourceful Staffordshire potters.

 It was a resurgent time of development and design which required the skill of copper plate engravers, printers and those with the talent of handling the transfers, specialist qualities required for the production of blue and white printed pottery.
 The market was familiar with the Chinese style of decoration and it is therefore not surprising that Chinese wares were used for inspiration with original Chinese designs being either copied or adapted by the copper plate engravers.